Rdatatable/data.table/README.md

   44. Fixed a segfault in `melt.data.table` when `measure.vars` have duplicate names.
 Closes [#1055](https://github.com/Rdatatable/data.table/issues/1055).
 Thanks to @ChristK for the minimal report.

+  45. Fixed another segfault in `melt.data.table` issue that was caught due to issue in Windows.
+Closes [#1059](https://github.com/Rdatatable/data.table/issues/1059).
+Thanks again to @ChristK for the minimal report.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).